The Sparrow's Home

 Marriage is Hard

 Marriage can be difficult.
 No doubt.
-But ask someone who’s been married into the decades (plural) and they will overwhelmingly tell you that it’s worth it.
+But most couples who have been married into the decades will tell you that it’s worth it.

 The other side of difficult is worth it.